Bad Elf Flex: Charging the Bad Elf Flex

 Fails to Charge

-2. Inspect charging port for damage.
+2. Inspect the charging port for dirt, debris, or damage.

-3. Inspect cable for damage.
+3. Inspect your cable for damage or loose connectors.

 Need Help?